 Introduction to International Relations (POLS285), Spring 2017, Fall 2018, Spring 2019

 Regional Security (POLS381), Fall 2018

 Introduction to International Relations (POLB80*), Summer 2016

-I am currently serving as co-chair or committee member for a number of graduate projects, and I am always open to working with other students at both the graduate and undergraduate level.
+I am currently serving as co-chair or committee member for a number of graduate projects (MA and PhD) and I am always open to working with students at both the graduate and undergraduate level.
 Please reach out!